ksabbak/JavaServer/README.md

 $ gradle run
 ```

 And you're set.
+Once it hits 75% EXECUTING, this means the server is ready and waiting.
 Your server will now accept requests sent to [port 5000](http://localhost:5000/)

 ## Running the tests